shadmansaleh/codes2pdf/README.md

 ## Example PDF

-Here you can find an example https://github.com/pin3da/Programming-contest/blob/master/codes/notebook.pdf
+Here you can find an example: https://github.com/pin3da/Programming-contest/blob/master/codes/notebook.pdf (The example file has two columns in each page but in the forked version, the generated notebook file will have three columns in each page; so you can put more source codes in a few number of pages.)

 ## Files